Kareem Abdul-Jabbar Critical Of Dwight Howard's Work Ethic With Lakers - Lakers Nation

 Jabbar attempted to share his knowledge of the game and mentor a few Lakers centers during their stint with the team.
 Kareem spent time with both Dwight Howard and Andrew Bynum, but despite some success with Bynum, the legend’s advice was wasted on two disinterested players.

-In a recent interview with Lakers Nation, Kareem talked about trying to mentor and teach Howard and Bynum how to perfect their craft and showing them how to implement the skyhook.
+In a recent interview with Lakers Nation to promote his new book, Coach Wooden and Me: Our 50-Year Friendship On and Off the Court, Kareem talked about trying to mentor and teach Howard and Bynum how to perfect their craft and showing them how to implement the skyhook.
 Unfortunately for Jabbar, things didn’t work out the way he had hoped it would with the two former Lakers centers.

 “Well, Dwight Howard didn’t want to do any work,” Kareem told Lakers Nation.
 “Andrew Bynum did not want to do a lot of work, but Andrew was kind of getting the hang of it.
 I don’t think Andrew was that interested in playing basketball.